stac-utils/stac-fields/README.md

 let groups = StacFields.formatStacProperties(stacItem, key => key !== 'eo:bands');
 ```

+This library is written for the latest version of the STAC specification (1.0.0-beta.2).
+It is recommended to pass your STAC data through a migration tool like `@radiantearth/stac-migrate` (WIP) before so that it complies to the latest STAC version.
+Otherwise some fields may not be handled correctly.

 Non-JavaScript library authors can re-use the `fields.json`.
 It is available at:
 * TODO: Add JsDelivr link